ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 EXAMPLES block
 ==============

-After the ``DOCUMENTATION`` block comes the ``EXAMPLES`` block.
+Right after the ``DOCUMENTATION`` block comes the ``EXAMPLES`` block.
 Here you show users how your module works with real-world examples in multi-line plain-text YAML format.
 The best examples are ready for the user to copy and paste into a playbook.
 Review and update your examples with every change to your module.

+If the module has integration tests, add the example you want to add to the integration tests to make sure it works.

 Best practices are: